JonasKruckenberg/rollup-plugin-sri/README.md

 Type: _boolean_ <br/>
 **`default`** `true`

-Can be used to disable the plugin, for example when used together with hot-module-reloading.
+Can be used to disable the plugin, as subresource integrities might cause issues with hot module reloading.

 ---